-This branch of psychology is more diverse than ever, so military psychologists must possess many skills and unique knowledge.For example, the military employs psychologists to assist commanders develop training programs for Navy SEALS and other elite soldiers known as Survival, Escape, Resistance and Evasion (SERE) training.
+This branch of psychology is more diverse than ever, so military psychologists must possess many skills and unique knowledge.For example, the military employs psychologists to assist commanders in developing training programs for Navy SEALS and other elite soldiers known as Survival, Escape, Resistance and Evasion (SERE) training.
 Other psychologists specialize in personality and aptitude assessment, assisting soldiers stationed in deployment centers, and conducting marriage and relationship counseling.

-What do They Generally Do?
+What do military psychologists Do?

 Military psychologists employed by the Navy or Army usually offer clinical services, rather than conduct research.
-Military psychologists specializing in research usually attempt to better understand how personality traits indicate attitudes toward safety, what types of personalities best suit specific military occupation specialties, and how to more effectively treat post traumatic stress disorder (PTSD).
+Military psychologists specializing in research usually attempt to better understand how personality traits indicate attitudes toward safety, what types of personalities best suit specific military occupation specialties, and how to more effectively treat post-traumatic stress disorder (PTSD).

 Clinical military psychologists administer psychological assessments and psychotherapy, conduct forensic analysis, develop training programs, and teach.
 Each military branch has psychologists assigned to work with its enlisted personnel.

 Military psychologists also interview officers to determine whether they’re capable of fulfilling their assigned duties.
 They also organize and manage programs designed for service members and their families struggling to cope with military-related problems.